kisbovan/demo_1/README.md

 ### Get gamers with maximum credit for all games based on level:

+This fetches gamers with the highest credit for each game based on levelId.

 `GET localhost:8080/max-credit/:levelId`

 <br />

 ### Get gamers with credits summed based on levelId and gameId:

+This fetches all gamers with their credits summed who are on the same level and play the same game.

 `GET localhost:8080/credits-summed/:levelId/:gameId`